AikidoSec/firewall-node/docs/pubsub.md

 That's it!
 Your app is now protected by Aikido guard.

 If you want to see a full example, check our [Pub/Sub sample app](../sample-apps/pubsub-mongodb).

+## Preventing prototype pollution

+Aikido runtime can also protect your application against prototype pollution attacks.

+Read [Protect against prototype pollution](./prototype-pollution.md) to learn how to set it up.

 ## Debug mode